 Anxiety is one of the worst symptoms of perimenopause and menopause for many women, yet plenty of us don’t even realize that the appearance or ramping up of this wholly unwelcome emotion can be due to hormones.

-Perhaps one of the most pleasant ways to alleviate anxiety, especially at night, is with a weighted blanket.
+Perhaps one of the most pleasant ways to alleviate anxiety, especially at night, is with a weighted blanket for menopause insomnia.

 Science isn’t entirely sure what makes weighted blankets effective, but certainly many folks swear by them for anxiety disorders and poor sleep.
 The extra weight wraps around the sleeper like a hug, triggering many of the same calming and soothing mechanisms.
 Users report falling asleep faster and staying asleep better.